OutSystems/docs-howtos/src/devops/solution-creating-all-comp/solution-creating-all-comp.md

 platform-version: o11
 figma: https://www.figma.com/file/XbkdagtFJ9kxan8pAx0Qsz/DevOps?node-id=1542:366
 ---
-# Creating and using an All Components solution
+# Creating and using solution

-It's a common practice in OutSystems Factory management to create and use a solution that contains all the components deployed on the environment.
-It's used to refresh references in environments used for development purposes, republish application modules after an update or upgrade and for some troubleshooting tasks.
+It's a common practice in OutSystems Factory management to create and use a solution.
+This is either a Factory solution containing all the components, a solution for a specific module or an application with all its dependencies.
+It's used to:

+* Refresh references in environments used for development purposes.
+* Republish application modules after an update or upgrade.
+* Troubleshoot some tasks.

 For feature availability in different environments check [here]( https://success.outsystems.com/Documentation/11/Setup_and_maintain_your_OutSystems_infrastructure/Setting_Up_OutSystems/Configure_your_OutSystems_environment#feature-availability-for-different-purposes).

-An all components solution will publish and deploy all of the associated components.
+A solution can also be used to publish a version of a specific application in another environment as an alternative to a LifeTime staging.
+For example, an "All Components" solution will publish and deploy all associated components.

-## How to create

-### Creating the solution
+## Creating an "All Components" solution

 If you don't have an "All Components" solution yet: